Aider-AI/aider/website/docs/leaderboards/index.md

 ## Claude 3.5 Sonnet takes the top spot

 Claude 3.5 Sonnet is now the top ranked model on aider's code editing leaderboard.
-DeepSeek Coder V2 took the #1 spot only 4 days ago.
+DeepSeek Coder V2 only spent 4 days in the top spot.

+The new Sonnet came in 3rd on aider's refactoring leaderboard, behind GPT-4o and Opus.

 Sonnet ranked #1 when using the "whole" editing format, but it also scored very well with